RyanSchefske/ryanschefske.github.io/Content/scratchPrivacyPolicy.md

 ## Contacting Us
 If you have any questions about this Privacy Policy, the practices of this App, or your dealings with this App, please contact us.

-This document was last updated on November 7, 2023.
+This document was last updated on July 10, 2024.